corda/corda/docs/source/running-a-notary.rst

 See :ref:`key_concepts_notaries_validation` for more details about validating versus non-validating notaries.

 For clients to be able to use the notary service, its identity must be added to the network parameters.
 This will be done automatically when creating the network, if using :doc:`network-bootstrapper`.
-See :doc:`setting-up-a-corda-network` for more details.
+See :doc:`corda-networks-index` for more details.

 Crash fault-tolerant